Unions and Systemic Change: Lessons from Recent Nurses’ Strikes on Improving Working Conditions for Healthcare Providers

 Mobilizing for Change through Collective Action

-• Reopening of recently closed maternity wards
+• Reopening recently closed maternity wards

 The Role of Technology in Healthcare Workflows